 What is the optimal surfactant concentration to use in a cleaning formulation?
 Here we show how the cleaning efficiency as a function of detergent concentration can be assessed within an hour.

-Eva Ekerot is the Senior Commercial Portfolio Manager for QSense.
+Eva Ekerot is the Marketing and Communications Director for QSense.
 She has a background managing numerous product portfolios within the medical technology and analytical instrument industries.
-She is devoted to user driven development of high tech products.
-More user friendly technology is accessible to more people!
+She is devoted to user-driven development of high-tech products.
+More user-friendly technology is accessible to more people!